 Many members of the Club lead or participate in expeditions to the Arctic each year.
 Members of the Club are always willing to offer advice and information about Arctic regions, particularly to young people who are planning expeditions.

 An Annual Dinner for members and their guests is held each December, usually in Oxford or Cambridge or another University city.
-The next dinner will be held on Saturday, 13 December, 2014 at Queens' College, University of Cambridge.
+The next dinner will be held on Saturday, 12th December, 2015 at The Royal Scots Club, 29-31 Abercromby Place, Edinburgh, EH3 6QE.
 Many members are experts in their own fields of interest and the dinner every year is a good opportunity to meet and discuss plans or pick the brains of experts in an informal atmosphere.

 Membership of the Arctic Club is open to those who have played a significant role in expeditions to the Arctic, and have an enduring interest in that area.